P2Pvalue/gulp-docker-swellrt/README.md

 * `host`  - Hostname for SwellRT image.
 Defaults to `swellrt`
 * `name`  - Name of the running container.
 Use this to run different instances.
 Defaults to `gulp-swellrt`
 * `port`  - Port for the mapping of SwellRT listenig port.
 Default to `9898`
+* `links`  - Object with images that will be run and linked to swellrt container.
+Defaults to [a mongo db instance](https://github.com/P2Pvalue/gulp-docker-swellrt/blob/master/lib/index.js#L19)